Introduction

 - Slowly move your hand upward so your dog looks at the treat.

-- As your dog lifts its head, the body will naturally sit down.
+- As your dog lifts its head, its body will naturally sit down.

 - Say the word “sit” in a calm voice at the moment they sit.